thinkshout/thinkshout/expertise/04-open-source.md

 ### Association management solutions

-RedHen, our Drupal-native CRM was initially designed to meet common nonprofit needs.
+RedHen, our Drupal-native CRM, was initially designed to meet common nonprofit needs.
+[Link to appropriate section of Engagement Management page.]
 It has classic CRM functionality for managing information about contacts, organizations, and their relationships between each other and our clients (like memberships).

 ### Peer-to-peer fundraising